In Search Of Recognition: With some outside help, the self-declared independent state of Somaliland is slowly making progress

 “The western, diplomatic community does not oppose their independence but they want that agreement to come from the ground up, instead of being imported from outside the region,” said Hammond.
 “Many people in south Somalia think that losing Somaliland feels like losing an arm.
 They feel it in a very strong, visceral way — that somehow they are not complete without Somaliland.”

 Despite significant progress, Somaliland is still dependent on external help.
-On June 17, the United Nations and the European Union launched six joint regional programmes, worth a total of US$106 million, with the aim of providing development aid toward state-building and jobs for the youth in Somaliland, Somalia and Puntland.
+On June 17, the United Nations and the European Union launched six joint regional programs, worth a total of US$106 million, with the aim of providing development aid toward state-building and jobs for the youth in Somaliland, Somalia, and Puntland.
 And the help is not just coming from large international institutions.